 It is estimated that even if all commercial fishing were to cease, many of the large sharks may not recover within 50 years, if ever.
 As apex predators, sharks are not equipped to withstand predation themselves and are highly vulnerable to exploitation.

-Sharks keep our oceans healthy AND STRONG
+Sharks keep our oceans healthy and strong

 Sharks stop disease from spreading by preying on the sick and dying.
 They keep populations strong and vibrant by taking out the weak and slow.
 Sharks are the major driving force behind natural selection in the ocean realm.
 Their presence often dictates behavior of other species, which in turn regulates how reef fish, sea turtles and other grazers behave.
-And that has consequences in how healthy reefs are maintained.
+And that has consequences in how healthy reefs and sea grass beds are maintained.

 There is no other animal (including humans) that can do the job sharks perform so perfectly.
 Sharks and rays have evolved into roughly 500 different species, each of them adapted and specialized to function in a particular niche and layer of the ocean world.